Black-prince-cpu2/Black-prince-cpu2/README.md

 ### 😄 Fun Facts
 - When I’m not battling CSS, I’m probably debating *"Which Nigerian dish fuels the best code?"* (Spoiler: It’s jollof rice.)
 - My dream project?
 An app that **can be used for practicalizing sciences(biology,physics, maths,etc.) in a virtual environment.
-No need to worry about setting the school on fire, virtual labs don't burn 😉**. *(VCs, hit me up.)*
+No need to worry about setting the school on fire; virtual labs don't burn 😉**. *(VCs, hit me up.)*

 ---